puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/shellbags.md

 # Shellbags

-Windows `Shellbags` are `Registry` entries that track what directories a user has browsed via Explorer GUI.
-These entries are stored in the undocumented `ShellItem` binary format.
+Windows Shellbags are Registry entries that track what directories a user has browsed via Explorer GUI.
+These entries are stored in the undocumented **ShellItem** binary format.

-Artemis supports parsing the most common types of `shellitems`, but if you encounter a `shellitem` entry that is not supported please open an issue!
+Artemis supports parsing the most common types of shellitems, but if you encounter a shellitem entry that is not supported please open an issue!

 Other parsers: